Juan Manuel Correa

+In 2019, Correa sustained critical leg injuries in an accident at Spa-Francorchamps in Formula 2, which led to the death of fellow driver Anthoine Hubert.
+After skipping a year to focus on his recovery, Correa went on to drive in FIA F3 with ART Grand Prix before returning to Formula 2 at the end of 2022.

+Junior racing career

 Karting

 Correa began karting professionally in 2008, taking titles across Ecuador and the United States, becoming the Rotax Max Challenge Junior Champion in 2013.
 During his karting days, he was noticed by the now-defunct Formula One team Lotus F1's driver's program.

-Lower formulae
+Formula 4

+2016

 In 2016, Correa made his single-seater debut with Prema Powerteam in both the ADAC Formula 4 and Italian F4 championships.
 Over the campaign, he amassed three wins and claimed sixth in Italian F4 and tenth in ADAC F4.

+2017

 The following year, Correa repeated this campaign, but mostly focusing on ADAC F4.

 GP3 Series

+2017

 In August 2017, Correa made his debut in the series at the Spa-Francorchamps round with Jenzer Motorsport.

+2018

 Correa signed with Jenzer Motorsport for the full-time campaign in 2018 GP3 Series.
-The American was unable to amass any podiums, despite starting from reverse grid pole on two occasions in the sprint race.
+The Ecuadorian was unable to amass any podiums, despite starting from reverse grid pole on two occasions in the sprint race.
 Nevertheless, he scored 42 points and finished twelfth in the standings, four positions ahead of his only full-time teammate Tatiana Calderón.

 FIA Formula 2 Championship

 2019 was Correa's first full FIA Formula 2 season, alongside teammate Callum Ilott for Sauber Junior Team by Charouz.
-His first round did not go well, with finishes outside the top 15.
+His first round did not go well, with finishes outside the top-fifteen.
 Correa's fortunes changed at Baku however, where, after finishing seventh in the feature race and scoring his first ever Formula 2 points, he achieved a second place finish in the Sprint Race.
-Through the next rounds in Barcelona and Monaco the American failed to score any points, but he returned to the podium at Le Castellet, where he got another second place, crossing the finish line just two seconds behind Anthoine Hubert.
+Through the next rounds in Barcelona and Monaco the Ecuadorian failed to score any points, but he returned to the podium at Le Castellet, where he got another second place, crossing the finish line just two seconds behind Anthoine Hubert.
 These would be Correa's final points finish of the season, with three consecutive weekends without points leading up to the round at Spa-Francorchamps.